ignasebas/la-media-inglesa-community-games/README.md

 # La Media Inglesa Community Games (English)

 **Note:** This is not an official project, it is just for practicing for an interview.
+In the end, I was rejected from the job offer, so since we're at it, let's finish it.

 Welcome to **La Media Inglesa Community Games**, an interactive platform where La Media Inglesa followers can participate in various football-related games and community challenges.